schwarmau/study-guide/src/data_structures/data_types/primitive_types.md

 ### Character

-Represents a symbol, usually in ASCII.<br>
+Represents a symbol, usually in ASCII.

 Interchangeable with integer in some languages.

 ### Floating-Point Numbers